vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 Mailbox Intelligence has two settings:

-1. **Enable Mailbox Intelligence:** This setting helps the AI distinguish between messages from legitimate and impersonated senders.
-By default, this setting is turned on.
+1. **Enable Mailbox Intelligence:**  Enables AI to determine user email patterns and frequent contacts to identify potential impersonation attempts
-2. **Enable Impersonation Protection:** By default, this setting is off.
-This setting uses the contact history learned from Mailbox Intelligence (both frequent contacts and no contacts).
+2. **Mailbox intelligence for impersonations:** Enables enhanced impersonation results based on each user's individual sender map _(which uses machine learning to learn the user's email patterns, frequent email contacts, how often they communicate, and the context of those relationships)_.

 To activate Mailbox Intelligence, both settings must be turned on.